TomasBeuzen/binderhub-aws-docs/binderhub_AWS_DOCKERHUB.md

   - Then run `eksctl create cluster --config-file aws_eks_config.yaml` to create the cluster
   - The cluster usually takes ~15 mins to build, check it has finished by running `kubectl get svc`

+>Note that it takes some trial-and-error to select the `instanceType`.
+You can easily scale the cluster up or down with `eksctl` but unfortunately it's difficult to change the `instanceType` after the cluster is created.
+For some context one m5.2xlarge was suitable for managing a class of ~30 students doing data science (mostly using `pandas` and `scikit-learn`).
+One node could handle up to 60 students but it was slow, adding two nodes significantly improved speed in this situation.
+[This guide](https://tljh.jupyter.org/en/latest/howto/admin/resource-estimation.html) in the Littlest JupyterHub documentation may also be helpful.

 ## 3. Set Up BinderHub <a name="3"></a>

 - From here, just follow all the steps in the Zero-to-Binderhub guide starting from [1.2.
 Installing Helm](https://binderhub.readthedocs.io/en/latest/zero-to-binderhub/setup-prerequisites.html#installing-helm), and using DockerHub as the container registry.
 - **WARNING**: when you get to [3.5.
 Connect BinderHub and JupyterHub](https://binderhub.readthedocs.io/en/latest/zero-to-binderhub/setup-binderhub.html#connect-binderhub-and-jupyterhub), you'll run the command `kubectl --namespace=<namespace-from-above> get svc proxy-public` to retrieve the JupyterHub "EXTERNAL-IP" address.
 If you paste this url into a browser.
 It should display a simple JupyterHub "403 : Forbidden" page like below:
 ![jupyterhub](img/jupyterhub.png)
-- If it doesn't and shows something like the below, you'll need to patch the LoadBalancer's port forwarding.
+- If it doesn't and shows something like the "This site can't be reached" error below, you'll need to patch the LoadBalancer's port forwarding.
 To do that, go to EC2 in the AWS web console -> Click Load Balancers in the side menu -> Find the load balancer, click on it and check the "Instances" tab -> you'll notice that the status of the Instance ID's is "OutOfService" -> now go to the "Description" tab -> Scroll down to the "Port Configuration" header and note that 80 TCP port, something like "*80 (TCP) forwarding to 32413 (TCP)*" -> Click “Health Check” tab -> Click "Edit Health Check" -> Change the "Ping Port" to the port that 80 (TCP) is being forwarded to, e.g., 32413.
 ![error](img/error.png)
 - Continue on with final steps in the Z2BH guide and you'll have you're own Binderhub:
 ![binder_insecure](img/binder_insecure.png)
 - At the moment this binder is insecure, it works, but you may run into security issues down the line.
 In the next step we'll secure it for use with HTTPS traffic.

-## 4. Customize and Secure BinderHub <a name="4"></a>
+## 4. Secure BinderHub <a name="4"></a>

-- We can secure our Binder by following steps at in [the BinderHub docs](https://binderhub.readthedocs.io/en/latest/https.html#secure-with-https).
-However, these are specific to Google Cloud and there are some tricks to get it to work on AWS.
+- We can secure our Binder by following the steps in [the BinderHub docs](https://binderhub.readthedocs.io/en/latest/https.html#secure-with-https).
+However, these steps are currently (April 2021) specific to Google Cloud and there are some tricks to get it to work on AWS.
 Read on.
-- The first thing you need to do is buy a domain name to serve your binder from, e.g., you might buyt the domain `example.com`, and you can then serve your binder at `binder.example.com`.
+- The first thing you need to do is buy a domain name to serve your binder from, e.g., you might buy the domain `example.com`, and you can then serve your binder at `binder.example.com`.
 Buy the domain now and we'll use it a little later on.
 I've tried this with namecheap and Google Domains.
-- Install cert-manager which will manage our TLS certificate `kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v0.11.0/cert-manager.yaml`
+- Next, install `cert-manager` which will manage our TLS certificate.
+[Installation docs are here](https://cert-manager.io/docs/installation/kubernetes/).
-- Create `nano binderhub-issuer.yaml`:
+- Now, create a file `binderhub-issuer.yaml` with the following contents:
 ```yml
 apiVersion: cert-manager.io/v1alpha2
 kind: Issuer